MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 > - Preview releases aren't meant for production use and might have restricted functionality.
 These releases are subject to [supplemental terms of use](https://www.microsoft.com/en-us/business-applications/legal/supp-powerplatform-preview/), and are available before an official release so that customers can get early access and provide feedback.

 :::image type="content" source="media/create-form-processing-model/try_preview_toggle_yes.png" alt-text="Screenshot of the tile try preview toggle to yes.":::

+### Prerequisites

+Your environment must be located in one of the following regions: Canada, France, India, or the United States.

 ### Benefits of using the preview model